|Expert links:||Stemmed||Odd Pores||Soft|

 Pycnoporellus alboluteus - beautiful shades of orange, large, irregular tall pores.
 Spring.
 Turns red in KOH.

-Irpex lacteus - whitish, like Schizopora, but its tattered toothy pores are slightly different, and it's not fully resupinate but effuso-reflexed.
+Irpex lacteus - whitish, like Schizopora paradoxa, but its usually tattered toothy pores are slightly different, and it's not fully resupinate but effuso-reflexed.
+Usually on hardwoods.
 Hymenochaetales.
+Plicatura nivea is merely wrinkled underneath its cap.

 Steccherinum ochraceum - actual spines, yellow-orange when fresh, resupinate or effuso-reflexed, cap <2cm.
 Also found under toothed fungi.